yeoshuheng/yeoshuheng/README.md

 ### Ongoing

-🔭 I’m currently a student trying to survive and interested in researching on making models more efficient.
+🔭 I’m currently a student trying to survive and interested in researching on making model inference processes more safe and efficient.